 Start Competitive Analysis today with these easy steps

-You may feel that your market is getting more and more competitive.
-It’s the usual suspects.
-The startups and established brands thinking they can take a piece of your market.
-This article how to start Competitive Analysis today with these easy steps.
+Your market is getting very competitive.
+And I t’s the usual suspects.
+As well as the startups and traditional business wanting a bit of your market.
+This article how to start Competitive Analysis today with these four steps.

 1. Understand you must differentiate